chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 1. Go to WWI DW database and right click on database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
 2. Create a user defined schema for each tier of the data warehouse; Staging, Dimension, Fact.
-3. Items that require refactoring (You can refer to [this document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
+3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
-   a.
-Data types
+    1. Data types
-   b.
-Column length
+    2. Column length
-   c.
-Replace Identity for Sequences
+    3. Replace Identity for Sequences
-   d.
-Identify which tables are hash, replicated and round-robin
+    4. Identify which tables are hash, replicated and round-robin
-   e.
-Determine your distribution column (HINT IDENTITY Column can not be your distribution key)
+    5. Determine your distribution column (HINT IDENTITY Column can not be your distribution key)
-   f.
-Some Fact Table primary key are a composite key from source system
+    6. Some Fact Table primary key are a composite key from source system
 4. Execute these scripts on the Azure Synapse Analytics database
 5. Run this query to identify which columns are not supported by Azure SQL Data Warehouse
 ```